LeMaterial/lematerial-website/content/docs/about/mission.md

 ## Further reading

-- Explore our blogpost [link](https//entalpic.ai) for more details on the LeMaterial!
+- Explore our [blogpost](https://huggingface.co/blog/lematerial) for more details on the LeMaterial!